Gender Pay Gap Report 2022

 Summary

-As noted in previous years, the skew of our Gender Pay Gap is caused by our engineering, stores, hygiene, and the palletising and airlock staff of our chilled coding department, being heavily dominated by males.
-During the snapshot period (6th April 2021 to 5th April 2022), 66 individuals applied for a position within our engineering department.
-None of them were female.
-When comparing this to the number of applicants the previous year, there has been an 88% reduction despite the number of vacancies remaining the same.
-It is unclear what has driven this reduction.
-Both snapshot periods were during the Coronavirus Pandemic and over the course of the two snapshot years, the restrictions placed on individuals’ movements was similar, the same recruitment methods were used, and the salary and benefits continued to be competitive.
+As noted in previous years, the skew of our Gender Pay Gap is caused by our engineering, stores, hygiene, and the palletising staff of our chilled coding department, being heavily dominated by males.
+During the snapshot period (6th April 2022 to 5th April 2023), 172 individuals applied for a position within our engineering department.
+One was female.
+When comparing this to the number of applicants the previous year, there has been an 160% increase.
+More vacancies had been advertised due to the company acquiring an additional site in June 2022, but despite this the number of female applicants did not increase.

-This reduction in applications was not mirrored in the 2021 engineering apprenticeship intake.
-In fact, we saw an increase in applications from 61 the previous year to 84 this year.
-Out of those that applied 80 were male and four were female, which is a similar split to that of previous years.
+The increase in applications was not mirrored in the 2022 engineering apprenticeship intake.
+We saw a reduction from 84 applications the previous year to 30 this year.
+Out of those that applied only one was female.
 As per previous years, all candidates were invited to take part in the second stage of the selection process, which involves completing a numerical and comprehension test online.
-Three out of the four females did not complete the tests, and the one female that did complete the tests, did not pass them.
-Therefore, none of them progressed to the next stage.
+The one female who applied, did not complete the tests, and therefore did not progress to the next stage.

-Our Stores, Hygiene and Chilled Coding palletising and airlock positions are advertised both internally and externally.
-We are honest regarding the requirements of the role, for example, for stores and chilled coding palletising and airlock they must be able to lift weights up to 25kg and they will be working in very cold conditions (up to -20°C); and for hygiene there is a lot of manual handling, and they will be working unsociable hours.
+Our Stores, Hygiene and Chilled Coding palletising positions are advertised both internally and externally.
+We are honest regarding the requirements of the role, for example, for stores and chilled coding palletising they must be able to lift weights up to 25kg and be willing to work in very cold conditions (up to -20°C); and for hygiene there is a lot of manual handling, they need to be willing to work in a wet environment and work unsociable hours.
 We have had no female applicants for these positions.
 It is unclear why; however, it could be due to the requirements of the role and the working environment.

 Closing the Gap Further

 Thistle Seafoods will continue to implement a fair recruitment process.
 Internally all employees have the opportunity to apply for positions advertised, and they are encouraged to do so.
 We provide extensive training to aid staff development, and to provide opportunities to those who might not currently have the necessary skills, experience, or qualifications but have a desire to progress.
-With regards to external candidates, we use a variety of recruitment methods such, attending careers fairs; advertising on our company website and social media sites, across job boards such as Indeed and Glassdoor, in newspapers and on the radio; and we use approved recruitment agencies.
+With regards to external candidates, we use a variety of recruitment methods such, attending careers fairs; advertising on our company website and social media sites, an across job boards such as Indeed and Glassdoor; and we use approved recruitment agencies.
 The same screening process is applied to all applications, candidates participate in the same selection process, and we employ the candidate most suitable for the role.

 Approval for this statement